 Explanatory pathways between variables can be estimated using either latent variables or observed variables - variables that are directly measurable, like age or years of schooling.
 Pathways between variables can be expressed as either direct paths or indirect paths.
 Direct paths pertain between variables that are related without the involvement of any other variable; for example, Year 3 literacy might be directly related to Year 5 literacy, which, conceptually, would mean that a large part of children's literacy ability in Year 5 could be anticipated by understanding what their literacy ability was in Year 3.
 Indirect paths refer to pathways between 2 variables that travel through a third (or additional) variable, called a mediator.
-In terms of the example of literacy, it could be found that Year 3 literacy ability was related to engagement in literacy learning in Year 4, which in turn was related to Year 5 literacy, through the mediator of Year 4 engagement.
+In terms of the example of literacy, it could be found that Year 3 literacy ability was related to engagement in literacy learning in Year 4, which in turn was related to Year 5 literacy ability.
+This would be an example of an indirect pathway between Year 3 and Year 5 literacy, through the mediator of Year 4 engagement.
 Accordingly, in SEM, multiple outcome variables can be estimated in a single model while also being examined as potential mediators.